dannypsnl/dannypsnl.github.io/posts/2018-02-09-you-should-know-about-this.md

 // Output: This is obj
 ```

 `bind` return a new function, combine by a function with a object, use object to be new function's `this`.

-But we of course want to define function with it's user.
+However, we of course want to define function with its user.
 How to do that?

 ```js
 function NewCar() {